 Fleet safety involves a number of often-complex processes: screening drivers, safety training, reward/penalty programs, and capturing and tracking data.
 The following are some basic items that form the foundation of a fleet safety program:

-Preventability, Not Fault.
-Often a driver’s first reaction when involved in an accident is “but it wasn’t my fault!”
-The issue should not be fault; but preventability.
+- Preventability, Not Fault.
+Often a driver’s first reaction, when involved in an accident, is “but it wasn’t my fault!”
+The issue should not be at fault; but preventability.
 Thoroughly train drivers in defensive driving techniques.
 They should know that in every circumstance, they will be judged not on whether the accident was their fault, but whether they did everything possible to avoid the accident.

 Using these simple basics, fleet managers can then build an effective fleet safety policy, which in turn will reduce the number of accidents and keep their drivers, and the public at large, safe.